What is a calcium oxalate stone?

 - Avoid vitamin C supplements.
 Talk to your healthcare provider before taking vitamin C supplements.
 Too much vitamin C can cause high amounts of oxalate in the urine.

 - Eat less oxalate-rich foods.
 Limiting how many oxalate-rich foods you eat each day may help lower your chance of forming new stones.
 There are some foods you should avoid because of their high oxalate levels.
-Some foods very high in oxalate a
+Some foods very high in oxalate are:

 - Chocolate soy milk